YashKTJadhav1999/Big-Basket-Cart-Prediction/README.md

 GOAL: To develop a Machine Learning algorithm to predict which food product is the consumer going to buy based on the previous food product bought based on the given dataset.

 STEPS :
-Using APRIORI Algorithm to predict the food product consumers might buy.
+Using the APRIORI Algorithm to predict the food product consumers might buy.
 1. Data Pre-Processing:
    1. Importing Libraries.
    2. importing Dataset,.